okaufmann/dotfiles-wsl/README.md

 My personal dotfiles.

 It contains the installation of some basic tools, some handy aliases and functions.
-Backups of settings are done via [Mackup](https://github.com/lra/mackup).

 You can install them by cloning the repository as `.dotfiles` in your home directory and running the bootstrap script.

-    git clone git@github.com:okaufmann/dotfiles.git ~/.dotfiles
+    git clone git@github.com:okaufmann/dotfiles-wsl.git ~/.dotfiles
     cd .dotfiles
     ./bootstrap